desertwitch/zipfuse/README.md

 **As you can see, program options (read more below) need format conversion:**
 `--allow-other --webserver :8000` turning into `allow_other,webserver=:8000`

-Note that mount helper events are printed to standard error (`stderr`).
-Filesystem events are printed to `/var/log/zipfuse.log` (if writeable).
+Note that mount helper events are printed to standard error (`stderr`), and filesystem events are printed to `/var/log/zipfuse.log` (if it is writeable).

 ## Program usage and advanced configurables